-Agile software development has been steadily gaining popularity among CIOs since a selection of leading programmers met in Utah in 2001 and created the Agile Manifesto.
+Agile project management has been rapidly gaining advocates since a selection of leading programmers met in Utah in 2001 and created the Agile Manifesto.

-Leading tech and IT business leaders told CIO UK how they're using agile in their organisations.
+CIOs and other IT leaders quickly took note.
+CIO UK hears how they're using agile in their organisations.

 Read next: Agile project management CIO guide - The pros and cons of Agile methodology